thiago4go/dapr-workshop/docs/challenge-4/dotnet.md

 dotnet add package Dapr.Workflow
 ```

 > The `Dapr.Workflow` package depends on the `Dapr.AspNetCore` and `Dapr.Client` packages.
-In this challengde you'll use Dapr types and methods from these three packages.
+In this challenge you'll use Dapr types and methods from these three packages.

 ## Modify the state store component to accept workflows